 Engagement Manager Vs Project Manager

-The project manager is responsible for managing resources and completing the project, and the engagement manager reports to the project manager.
+You will be responsible for managing resources and completing the project, and the engagement manager reports to the project manager.

 Summary